All Episodes

 This is not good.

-I mean, he knows at the end of the game, of course he was welling up in tears with three seconds left.
+I mean, he knows at the end of the game, of course, he was welling up in tears with three seconds left.

-They still shot to win the game and got off a good shot, but he was done at that point in time.
+They still got to win the game and got off a good shot.

-I mean, he it's like I I quit.
+I mean, it's like I quit.

 Absolutely.

-You got cried when there was you cried if there was extreme physical pain, but you didn't cry when you struck out.
+You got cried when there was, you cried if there was extreme physical pain, but you didn't cry when you struck out.

-I appreciate uh call, Bob.
+I appreciate the call, Bob.

-This is this is distressing news to me, America.
+This is distressing news to me, America.

 Exactly.